yingcom/yingcom.github.io/src/_content/post/2021-04-23/cli-digital-audio.md

 # Shifting Pitch

-SoX has a very good support for shifting pitch with `sh> pitch [-][shift]`, where the `sh> [shift]` indicates a shift value at 100th of a semitone, with a positive or negative sign for the shift direction.
+SoX has a very good support for shifting pitch with `sh> pitch [-][shift]`, where the `sh> [shift]` indicates a shift value at 100th of a semitone, with an optional positive sign or a negative sign for the shift direction.
 The following commands show how to lower the pitch by 2 semitones.

 ```sh
 play <input> pitch -200           # for playback
 sox <input> <output> pitch -200   # for conversion
 ```

 When it comes to Rubberband, the pitch shifting syntax is somewhat problematic.
 It depends on whether it's used as a command-line utility program or as an FFmpeg audio filter.
-Let's look at the command line scenario first.
+Let's look at the command-line scenario first.

 According to the [Rubberband command line utility help guide](https://breakfastquay.com/rubberband/usage.txt), which is also available via `sh> rubberband -h` in the terminal, you can lower the pitch by 2 semitones with the following command, where the `sh> --pitch` flag is interchangeable with `sh> -p`.